bowdens/COMP2511-project/UserStories.md

 1. Dungeons should be saved as files onto the disk.
 2. Dungeon files must be able to be read so they can be edited further, or played as a dungeon in the game

+### User story 3.3: As a designer, I want to be free to put any game object anywhere in my level, aslong as it obeys the rules of the game, so I can be creative in my level design

+#### Priority:

+#### Estimate:

+#### Acceptance Criteria:
+1. A side bar menu should display the sprites of all the game objects
+2. All objects can be placed in the levels block by dragging it from

 ## Epic Story 4: As a user, I want the game to have graphics so that it is easy to play